-In this tutorial, you will learn how to restrict page within Umbraco CMS.
-If you need to create a members-only area then the main requirement will be to only allow certain people access to certain pages.
+In this tutorial, you will learn how to restrict pages within Umbraco CMS.
+If you need to create a members-only area, or to create a page that only certain people can access then this guide is written for you.
 The good news is that restricting a page can be done entirely within the CMS.
 No code will need to be written in the making of this tutorial.
-To create a restricted area on within a Umbraco project you will need to deal with two concepts, members and groups.
+To create a restricted area within a Umbraco project you will need to deal with two concepts, members and groups.
 I assume that all you beautiful readers will know the difference between the two, so let us focus on which type will best serve our purposes.

-To restrict a page by role within the backend content tree, navigate to the page that you would like to restrict access to.
-Open the pages option tab by right-clicking on the page and select 'public access':
+To restrict a page by role, within the backend content tree, navigate to the page that you would like to restrict.
+Open the pages options menu.
+This can be done by right-clicking on the page and selecting the 'public access' option:

-From this page, you will be able to set which roles can access the page.
-By default, Umbraco will set access to allow everyone to view the page.
+From this screen, you will be able to set the page access rules.
+By default, Umbraco will allow everyone to view a page.
 To restrict a page, simply add the role that you want to restrict it by.
-From this screen, you will also be able to set the page that Umbraco will redirect a user to the login page if they do not have access.
-This page will usually be the log-in page.
+From this screen, you will also be able to set the page that Umbraco will redirect any unauthorized requests.
+In a member-area website, this is usually the log-in page.
 In this example, I have set my error and login page to point to the not found page.
 This is a security trick so would-be hackers will not know the page exists!

-After applying the restrictions, if you try to view the page you should either see an error page or get redirected to the page!
+After applying the restrictions, if you try to view the page you should either see a not found page or get redirected to the page!